 Importantly, the factors discussed above are not exclusive and are considered in their totality – not by merely tallying how many factors imply one status or the other.

-To make an appointment to discuss proper classification of workers with one of our knowledgeable attorneys, contact the Lundell Law firm in Monroe, NC.
-Call us today at (704) 288-4057, or request a consultation.
+To make an appointment to discuss proper classification of workers with one of our knowledgeable attorneys, contact the Lundell Law Firm in Monroe, NC.
+Call us today at (704) 288-4096, or request a consultation.